-For many people sodium valproate is effective in controlling epileptic seizures and for some women with epilepsy may be the only medication that works.
+For many people sodium valproate is effective in controlling epileptic seizures and for some it may be the only medication that works.

 Sodium valproate guidelines